Take a Tipple Through Time

 Jameson Irish Whiskey History

 John Jameson, our founder, was a serial entrepreneur and an adventurous spirit.
 What we know about him has been passed down to us by his descendants, who for generations ran the Bow Street Distillery which produced the whiskey that bore their name.
 They also passed down to us a magnificent pair of portraits by the renowned artist Sir Henry Raeburn of John and his wife Margaret which now hang the National Gallery of Ireland.
+For more on the distilling process check out our blog on how whiskey is made.

 John Jameson, the founder of Jameson Irish Whiskey